dhruv-deshpande/Non-Inverting-Amplifier-PCB-design/README.md

 * **Decoupling / Bypass Capacitor:** 100nF
 * **I/O Connectors:** SMA (73251-1153)

-*(Optional: Drag and drop a screenshot of your SPICE simulation or Bode plot here to prove the gain mathematically).*

 ## PCB Specifications & Layout Constraints
 The board was routed with strict adherence to standard manufacturing design rules to ensure zero DRC (Design Rule Check) errors.